The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Implications

 \paragraph{Improvement of Open-Source SBOM Tool ecosystem.} The study sheds light on the strengths and limitations of the open-source SBOM tool ecosystem compared to proprietary ones.
 Our findings indicate that open-source tools underperform particularly in the \emph{Analyze} and \emph{View} use cases, where proprietary tools exhibit stronger support.
 To address this gap, open-source developers should focus on improving visualization capabilities for SBOMs and enhancing analytical features, thereby bridging the gap between open-source and proprietary tools and making open-source options more versatile and competitive across various applications.

-\paragraph{Enhanced Decision-Making for SBOM Tool Adoption.} The insights from this study highlight that SBOM tool ecosystems differ significantly in their focus areas, activity levels, and supported use cases.
-Rather than selecting an SBOM format in isolation, adopters should consider the characteristics of the surrounding tool ecosystem—such as integration with build processes, community activity, and multi-format support—when making decisions.
-These findings can support more informed and strategic planning, helping organizations choose tools that align with their specific workflows and supply chain requirements.
+\paragraph{Enhanced Decision-Making for SBOM Tool Adoption.} Rather than selecting an SBOM format in isolation, adopters should consider the characteristics of the surrounding tool ecosystem when making decisions.
+Concretely: (1) if your primary use case is SBOM \emph{generation} in a security-focused DevOps pipeline (e.g., Go or Python projects), our RQ1 and RQ4 findings indicate that \cdx tools offer stronger Build and Support use-case coverage and more active community health metrics; (2) if your priority is license compliance or SBOM \emph{translation} between formats (e.g., enterprise Java or C\# projects), \spdx tools show stronger coverage of the Translate and Diff use cases and faster resolution of licensing-related issues (RQ3); (3) if you need multi-format interoperability, dual-format proprietary tools are the most common choice (RQ1).
+These scenario-specific guidelines connect directly to our empirical findings and can support more informed tool selection decisions.

 \paragraph{Identification of Prevalent Issues for Targeted Tools.} The analysis of commonly reported issues in open-source SBOM tools provides insight into the specific challenges faced across different tool ecosystems.
-By categorizing issue types and comparing resolution patterns between \spdx and \cdx tools, the study identifies areas where tools may require further attention.
-For instance, license compliance issues tend to have longer resolution times in the \cdx ecosystem, which may prompt adopters to consider \spdx-based tools for such use cases.
-These findings can help both developers and adopters make more informed decisions—whether by prioritizing improvements or by selecting tools that better align with their compliance and operational needs—ultimately contributing to a more secure and robust SBOM tooling landscape.
+For instance, license compliance issues tend to have longer resolution times in the \cdx ecosystem, which may prompt adopters to consider \spdx-based tools for license-focused use cases.
+Conversely, \cdx tools resolve bug-related issues 174\% faster than \spdx (RQ3), making them a stronger choice for projects prioritizing rapid defect resolution. \spdx tool developers should prioritize reducing the feature backlog, as Feature Development and Enhancement is the dominant issue category in that ecosystem (RQ3). \cdx tool developers should focus on improving bug-fix throughput, as Bug Fixes and Defects are the dominant issue category in their ecosystem (RQ3).
+Additionally, a scan of all 456 \spdx tool repositories found that only 5 (1.1\%) explicitly advertise \spdx 3.0 support, indicating that the vast majority of tools have yet to migrate; as the \spdx 3.0 transition is ongoing, maintainers should proactively monitor and triage specification-compliance issues as adoption progresses.